 | ||Develop an approach to model, detect and recognize the surgical activities occurring within the hundreds of videos from our constantly growing surgical database.
 The approach will focus either on endoscopic videos or on multiple external RGBD views capturing the clinicians' activities.
 It will also be integrated into our live demonstrator for the operating room. (contact)|

 |Multi-view Human Body Tracking / Activity Analysis for the Operating Room|

 |Design a robust method to estimate the 3D body poses of clinicians or recognize their activities using a multi-RGBD camera system mounted directly in the operating room of our clinical partner.
 The approach will have to address several issues related to clutter, occlusions and temporal tracking. (contact)|

 |Propose new algorithms for the analysis of Endoscopic Ultrasound (EUS) videos.
 The project requires developing computer vision and machine learning algorithms for the analysis of EUS videos of pancreatic anatomy.
 Viable solutions are likely to transfer to clinical practice and actively assist clinicians on Ultrasound based anatomy recognition. (contact)

 |3D Visualization of X-ray Propagation for Radiation Safety Analysis|

-More details available upon request.
-Illustrative videos related to the projects are available here.
+More details and other topics available upon request.
+Illustrative videos related to several projects are available here.